-Hydro jetting is a great option for large municipal pipes, but its a great option for drain cleaning in your home too.
-The only difference is scale, we use much smaller equipment in your home than Epcor would use in their pipes.
+Hydro jetting is a great option for large municipal pipes, but it's a great option for drain and sewer cleaning in Edmonton AB too.
+The only difference is scale; we use much smaller equipment in your home than Epcor would use in their pipes.

 A great way to think of hydro jetting is pressure washing the inside of your pipes.
-When you have had backups lots of sludge and gunk sticks to the walls of the pipes.
+When you have had backups, lots of sludge and gunk stick to the walls of the pipes.
 When your pipe’s diameter is narrowed by sediment, it will collect more particles over time and cause issues like slow draining.
 The only way to clean this up is by hydro jetting the pipe.
-It’s amazing how well this works to clean a drain, it really pays to use the right tool for the job!
+At Mr. Rooter Plumbing of Edmonton, we vouch for this system and guarantee that it pays to use the right tool for the job!

-That’s not all a hydro jetter can do.
+That’s not all a HydroScrub® Jetting unit can do.
 Mr. Rooter even has a larger one that can cut through tree roots in sewer lines!
 Imagine enough water pressure to cut roots!
-When we first got this tool we didn’t believe it could be done, but we were so wrong.
+When we first got this tool, our Edmonton plumbers didn’t believe it could be done, but we were wrong.
 When it comes to nasty root blockages or sludgy sewers, this is the only way to go.

 The Sewer Camera - A Vital Tool

-Most people don’t think a sewer camera is a necessary part of drain cleaning.
-In some smaller drains it isn’t very feasible to get a camera down the pipe, but in larger drains it is imperative to see what is causing your problems!
+Most people don’t think a sewer camera video inspection is a necessary part of sewer cleaning in Edmonton AB.
+In some smaller waste lines, it isn’t very feasible to get a camera down the pipe, but in larger ones it is imperative to see what is causing your problems!

-Often when your sewer is clogged we put our camera down the sewer before the sewer has been cleaned up so we can see what is causing your problems.
-Was it roots?
-Perhaps there’s a section of your sewer that isn’t going downhill?
+Often, when your sewer system is clogged, we put our camera down the sewer cleanout to locate the blockage and investigate for other potential issues.
+Was it a tree root intrusion?
+Perhaps a section of your sewer pipe that isn’t going downhill?
 Maybe someone flushed a Barbie doll?
-There are a lot of potential causes, some of which are cause for alarm, and some really aren’t.
-But you’ll never know until you see for yourself in a sewer camera.
+There are a lot of potential causes, some of which are cause for alarm, whereas some are not.
+But you’ll never know until a professional fully inspects the line with a plumbing camera.
 Make sure you get to see the problem with your own eyes, it is much easier to understand what is causing your sewer backup when you can see it on our monitor as the camera travels through the pipe.

 How to Unclog a Sewer Line With Drain Cleaners

-Ok I’ll admit, this is not really a thing.
+OK, we’ll admit, this is not really a thing.
 Drain cleaning chemicals like the one that rhymes with “Braino” kinda suck.
-If a drain is totally clogged and you pour this into the fixture, how is it going to get down to the clog?
+If a drain is totally blocked, and you pour this into the fixture, how is it going to get down to the clog?
 It isn’t.
-It’s just going to sit there slowly dissolving whatever it comes into contact with.
-This includes steel sinks and every type of drain pipe.
-The older drains that were made of copper or cast iron really suffer when put in contact with drain cleaner chemicals.
-If you thought a clogged pipe was bad, drain cleaners will eventually leave you with holes in the pipe, or no pipe.
-This is much worse, we don’t like delivering this news.
+It’s just going to sit there, slowly dissolving whatever it comes into contact with.
+This includes steel sinks and every type of drainage system.
+Older pipes in Edmonton made of copper or cast iron really suffer when put in contact with chemical cleaners.
+If you thought a blocked pipe was bad, these cleaners could eventually leave you with holes and cracks in the pipe.
+This is much worse; we don’t like delivering this news.

 However, there is some hope.
 We have a product that is environmentally friendly and works really well, within limits.
-This product is called Total Drain and is a Mr. Rooter specific product.
-It is comprised of billions of bacteria in every dose.
-When poured down a slow kitchen sink drain for example, these billions of bacteria get to work right away munching any grease or other food they can get their tiny hands-on.
+This product is called Total Drain and is a Mr. Rooter-specific product.
+It is composed of billions of bacteria in every dose.
+When poured down a slow kitchen sink drain, for example, these billions of bacteria get to work right away, munching any grease or other food they can get their tiny hands on.

 This product works well with frequent small doses down a slow drain.
-But please understand, it is great for drain maintenance or for cleaning up a slow drain, but it won’t help at all for a fully clogged pipe.
+But please understand it is great for drain maintenance or for cleaning your pipe’s interior, but it won’t help at all for a fully clogged pipe.
 Even when experiencing symptoms, it might be too far gone for the bacteria to save it.
-You might need to get a plumber out to get it draining first, then keep maintaining it with Total Drain from there.
+You’ll likely need a professional plumber to unclog it, then keep maintaining it with Total Drain from there.

-It’s also worth mentioning that if you are on a septic system these bacteria couldn’t be happier in there.
+It’s also worth mentioning that if you are on a septic system, these bacteria couldn’t be happier there.
 There’s an endless supply of food for them, and your septic system will feel the benefits.
 It will work better, stay cleaner, and require pump-outs less frequently!

 The Best Choice - Local Professional Service

-When the going gets rough, it’s best to hire a professional plumber for drain or sewer cleaning.
+When the going gets rough, it’s best to hire an experienced plumber for drain or sewer cleaning.
 Edmonton AB has Mr. Rooter’s specially trained plumbing experts in dealing with tricky pipe and sewage problems.
-They can clear annoying blockages, provide expert Edmonton sewer cleaning services and prevent any further damage to your drainage system.
+They can clear annoying blockages, provide expert Edmonton sewer cleaning services and prevent any further damage to your sewer line.

-When searching for a professional plumber, you should only trust certified, experienced and licensed technicians.
+When searching for a dependable plumbing technician in Edmonton, you should only trust experienced, certified, licensed technicians.
 Mr. Rooter Plumbing of Edmonton only hires the most skilled talent in the Edmonton area and also serves nearby neighbourhoods, including Sherwood Park, Mill Woods, and Pleasantview.
-What’s more, our expert plumbers deliver service with a smile.
+What’s more, our plumbers deliver service with a smile.

-You can trust our plumbing professionals to handle your drain clog with care.
+You can trust professionals to handle your sewer system with care.
 All of our staff members are local residents who live and work in the community.
 When you need water damage restoration services, we’ll refer you to experienced technicians who will guarantee a quick cleanup.